Statistical mechanics model for Clifford random tensor networks and monitored quantum circuits: Random Tensor Networks and Schur-Weyl Duality

 We recall from \cite{VasseurPotterRTN2018}\footnote{See Sect.
 IV F of Ref.~\cite{VasseurPotterRTN2018}.} that the transition in the RTN model can be driven by making (at each edge) the bond dimension random.
 In the Clifford case, this means that the bond dimension is $D_{\rm bond} = p^M$ with $p={\rm prime}=$ fixed, where $M$ is independently distributed at each edge according to some probability distribution.
 A simple choice for this would be random dilution, corresponding to a binary probability distribution for $M$, taking on two values $M=0$ and $M=M_0=$ fixed at random.
 This would drive a transition in the RTN model corresponding to the (same) universality class possessing (see below) symmetry group ${\cal O}_Q(p)\times{\cal O}_Q(p)$ for any choice of a (large enough) value $M_0$.

-We stress that owing to the invariance property (\ref{LabelEqInvarianceOfMetric-Clifford-RTN}) of the metric, the Clifford Stat Mech model is invariant under the ${\cal O}_Q(p)\times{\cal O}_Q(p)$ symmetry group.
-Note that this is a {\it different} symmetry group\footnote{Recall that ${\cal O}_Q(p)$ denotes orthogonal matrices whose entries are elements of the number field ${\cal F}_p$, which itself has only $p$ elements.
+We stress that owing to the invariance property (\ref{LabelEqInvarianceOfMetric-Clifford-RTN}) of the metric, the Clifford Stat Mech model is invariant under the ${\cal O}_Q(p)\times{\cal O}_Q(p)$ symmetry group {-- up to an additional $\mathbb{Z}_2$ semi-direct factor that is also present in the Haar case, and will be irrelevant to our purposes, see appendix~\ref{LabelAppendixDescriptionAndPropertiesOfCommutant}}.
+Note that this is a {\it different} symmetry group\footnote{Recall that ${\cal O}_Q(p)$ denotes orthogonal matrices whose entries are elements of the number field \andreasnew{${\bf F}_p$,} which itself has only $p$ elements.
 Thus, the groups ${\cal O}_Q(p)$ are different finite groups for different primes $p$ - they even have different order (=number of group elements).} for different primes $p$, but that this symmetry group is {\it the same} for all on-site Hilbert space dimensions $d=p^M$ for a {\it fixed} prime $p$, independent of $M$: the symmetry group depends only on the prime $p$.
 This thus implies that any universal quantities occurring at continuous phase transitions in this Stat.
 Mech. model will in general depend on the prime $p$, but will be the same for all on-site Hilbert space dimensions $d=p^M$ of the same prime number $p$, independent of $M$. -- Note that this is in contrast to the Haar case, where the same universality class occurs for the transition at any finite on-site Hilbert space dimension.
 In the Haar case, this must of course be the case, because universal properties cannot depend on short-distance (``ultraviolet'') physics - all those Stat.
-Mech. models have the same symmetry\footnote{Which we recall from \cite{VasseurPotterRTN2018} is $S_Q\times S_Q$.}.
+Mech. models have the same symmetry\footnote{Which we recall from \cite{VasseurPotterRTN2018} is $S_Q\times S_Q $.}.
 While this feature is the same in the Clifford case for a {\it fixed} value of the prime $p$ (i.e., for on-site Hilbert space dimension $d=p^M$ and different values of $M$), RTN models possessing on-site Hilbert space dimensions which are powers of {\it different} primes have in general different universal critical properties at continuous phase transitions, because they are invariant under different symmetry groups.